 Filing accounts by software only

-As part of our journey to modernise and digitise our filing routes, we’ll be transitioning towards filing accounts by software only.
+As part of our journey to modernise and digitise our filing routes, all accounts must be filed using commercial software from 1 April 2027.

 This change will allow more efficient and secure filings for companies, and will be a critical step towards improving the quality of the data on the register.
 Software-only accounts filing will create a single, cost-effective, sustainable and traceable way to file.